Kristina Baiamonte, Principal

 Judy Gilbert, Lead Teacher

 Ms. Judy brings over 30 years of experience to The NET.
 After graduating from Southern University with a bachelor's degree in Education and a minor in Life Sciences, she has spent her career teaching almost every subject to middle and high school students across Louisiana.
+She has served as a Resource Teacher, Behavior Dean, general education teacher, and special education teacher in schools in Orleans Parish, Jefferson Parish, and East Baton Rouge Parish.
 She is motivated by seeing firsthand how her students develop and progress toward their goals.

 Charmaine Harris, Internship Coordinator

 Ms. Charmaine has committed her career to education equity, building inclusive spaces, and combating systemic oppression.
 After earning a double major in Psychology and Criminal Justice from Lakeland University, she worked in her native Milwaukee with Urban Underground, a group that focuses on social justice community organizing with young people.
 She then transitioned to Public Allies Milwaukee, where she continued to mentor young professionals in nonprofit organizations.
 Charmaine earned her Master's of Science in School Counseling from Mount Mary University and is a licensed school counselor.
 Charmaine is the mother to a beautiful yorkie/cairn dog, Totoe.
 Charmaine enjoys the small school environment of The NET - it feels like home away from her Milwaukee home!